skip to Main Content

 7. Reckless Driving

-Changing lanes too quickly, speeding and aggression on the roads can lead to preventable, yet serious crashes.
+Changing lanes too quickly, speeding, and aggression on the roads can lead to serious crashes.
+Keep a cool head while driving.
+Drive the speed limit, signal your lane changes, and get to your destination safely.

-Merging is simply a part of the driving experience.
+Merging lanes is simply a part of the driving experience.
 Letting a car into your lane isn’t going to stop you from reaching your destination.
+A little kindness on the road goes a long way in keeping everyone on the road safe.

 9. Accelerating When the Light Turns Yellow